 - Experience in determining, measuring and analysing relevant KPIs for incentive schemes.

-A bachelor's degree in Human Resources Management, Psychology, or a Business-related subject.
+- An accreditation from the Chartered Institute of Personnel and Development (CIPD), or a bachelor's degree in Human Resources Management, Psychology, or Business-related subject.

-Minimum 5 years’ experience in a HR role.
+- Minimum 5 years’ experience in an HR role.

-Minimum 3 years’ experience in a HR management role.
+- Minimum 3 years’ experience in an HR management role.